thejkayway/m4apdx/README.md

         slug: '/contact/',
       },
     ],
-    postsPerFirstPage: 7, // Number of posts on the first page
+    postsPerFirstPage: 7, // Number of posts on the first page of blogs and events
-    postsPerPage: 6, // Number of posts used on all other pages /*
+    postsPerPage: 6, // Number of posts used on all other pages of blogs and events /*
       Root URL for posts and tags
       For example: 'blog' will result in: